 The fly was an olive green color, and in the grey cloudlight you could see a golden shimmer from the tinsel-like thread that wrapped around its fat inch-long body as it danced feet above the clear blue waters of the Watauga River.

 The fisherman stood waist deep in the ripples whipping the fly above him four, five, six times.
 With every forward motion he shot out a little more of the heavy orange line with his left hand.
 His right forearm moved in sync with his torso.
 He brought the line behind his body one final time, and when it laid out flat he cast it forward and released.
-The line shot through the guides of his rod and fell 15 yards upstream in front of a deep pool.
+The line shot through the guides of his rod and fell nearly 30 yards upstream, just above a deep pool.

 After the fly, a woolly bugger, settled to the bottom, the man stripped in line a few inches at a time until it was close enough that he could pick it up and go directly into a back cast.
 The dance continued every time he brought in the line.

 I was in eighth grade at PS 14.
 In Mrs. Squittieri’s history class we had been reading excerpts from The Odyssey and talking about heroes.
 I remember where I sat and the cover of the book of Greek mythologies we read from, which would become one of my childhood favorites.
 One day, in the way of all great teachers, she had connected the heroes of literature to the real-life heroes in our 13-year-old lives.
 I knew exactly who she was talking about.